Excellence Through Education

 Read the A+ web magazine article about the work we do:

 The R.E.A.D.® Reading Education Assistance Dogs® children’s literacy support program was chosen as a partner organization of American Graduate Day 2015.
 The filming of the R.E.A.D. segment was with New York Therapy Animals therapy dog teams who share their time in an active volunteer role as literacy mentors improving educational outcomes for students.
 The therapy dog is a great listener as the student reads to the dog!
 Reading levels are elevated.
 It’s safe, effective, and FUN!
-(See our R.E.A.D. page for details)
+(See our R.E.A.D. page for details) This program is exclusive for New York Therapy Animals registered and insured therapy dog teams.

 “The READ program is a huge success in our school.
 Many of the students are very poor and many have emotional or learning disabilities.
 The R.E.A.D. program has been a great motivator for children with emotional regulation issues, a strong academic motivated for children with learning disabilities and also teaches humane treatment of animals as well as social skills.
 The children often ask when the dogs are coming and get prepared by choosing a book to read to them as well as making positive behavioral choices to be a part of the program.”
 Patricia Foley, LCSW PS102